MicrosoftDocs/ai-builder/ai-builder-docs/improve-text-classification-performance.md

 ## Add more correctly labeled training data

 The more correctly labeled training data you have, the better your model will perform.
 For example, let's say your two-option label is *Yes* or *No*.
 If most of your data only has a *Yes* in this field,  your AI model probably won't learn much from this data.
-And, if your data isn't correctly labeled, it will give the model the wrong signal.
-It is ideal to provide 1,000 or more data records to help your model be more predictive.
+If your data isn't correctly labeled, the model is probably not going to learn very well.
+It is ideal to provide 1,000 or more correctly labeled data records to train your prediction model.

 ## Clean up your data